aronerben/arithmetic-parser/README.md

 ### Parser
 The parser transforms the order of tokens into the postfix (or Reverse Polish Notation) notation.
 This is done using Dijkstra's shunting-yard algorithm.
 The only check done in this step is to look for unbalanced parantheses.
+Since the lexer already implicitly creates a parse-tree, the shunting-yard algorithm generates the abstract syntax tree for the evaluator.

+### Other classes
+The other classes, like the Token class, build the base.
+Tokens enforce the correct type congruency so no invalid tokens can be created by the lexer.
+An enum of operators and a operator util class helps the parser to identify operator precedence and associativity.